Last updated on 23 February 2021

 - Blood group and Rhesus status – to check for rhesus compatibility between mother and foetus

 - Hepatitis B

 Other blood tests may also be done depending on the mother’s ethnic background and medical history.
-These include screening for infections like Toxoplasmosis (a parasitic disease) and Cytomegalovirus; and screening for carrier status of genetic disorders like cystic fibrosis, sickle cell disease and Tay-Sachs disease.
+These include screening for infections like toxoplasmosis, a parasitic disease, and cytomegalovirus, a common virus related to those that cause chickenpox and herpes simplex; and screening for carrier status of genetic disorders like cystic fibrosis, sickle cell disease and Tay-Sachs disease.
 Results for blood tests may take up to a week.

 Viability and dating ultrasound scans